hbz/limetrans/README.md

 ### Output

-By now, limetrans is written to be used with [Elasticsearch](https://www.elastic.co/).
+By now, Limetrans is written to be used with [Elasticsearch](https://www.elastic.co/).
 Therefore, the output object mainly contains an Elasticsearch configuration, besides a JSON output option.

 ```json
 "output": {